First Home Super Saver Scheme

 Can I use my super to buy my first home?

 If you’re a first home buyer, you can use part of your super to help buy your first home.
 You can ask the Australian Taxation Office (ATO) to release up to $30,000, plus the associated earnings, of your voluntary after-tax contributions or salary sacrifice payments made after 1 July 2017, which can help with your deposit.
+The government has proposed that from 1 July 2022, this amount will increase to $50,000 plus associated earnings.
+This measure is not yet law.

 It’s all through a government initiative called the First home super saver (FHSS) scheme.